fabiomercorio/fabiomercorio.github.io/publications.md

-title = {Embeddings Evaluation using a Novel Measure of Semantic Similarity}, journal = {Cognitive Computation}, year = {2022}, author = {Anna Giabelli and Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Navid Nobani},
+title = {Embeddings Evaluation using a Novel Measure of Semantic Similarity}, journal = {Cognitive Computation}, year = {2022}, author = {Anna Giabelli and Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Navid Nobani}

 @article{ContrXT2022,
 title = {ContrXT: Generating contrastive explanations from any text classifier},